-There is no one-size-fits-all.
 For example, homes that are situated on the south side of a street face north.
-This means the back yard has more sun in the summer, a delight for gardeners.
+This means that the backyard has more sun in the summer, which is often a delight for gardeners.
 Conversely, homes situated on the north side of a street face south, offering some shade in the backyard during summer afternoons.
 This is perfect for hosting and entertaining guests in hot climates.

-Whether you will prefer to choose a home that faces north, for example, will depend on whether you may prefer to enjoy more sunlight in a back yard, say, with few trees.
-It might also depend on precise elements that border your back yard.
-Let's say the back yard fronts a lake, for example.
-Many people prefer a south-facing yard on a lake over a north-facing back yard.
+For instance, whether you will prefer to choose a home that faces north will depend on whether you may prefer to enjoy more sunlight in a backyard, say, with few trees.
+It might also depend on precise elements that border your backyard.
+Let us say, for example, that the backyard fronts a lake.
+Many people prefer a south-facing yard on a lake over a north-facing backyard.

-On the other hand, real estate agents will tell you that some Asian cultures prefer homes that face east and won't consider a home that faces any other direction, and for them, feng shui often plays a prominent role.
-I've also worked with buyers who have demanded south-facing homes and prefer a back yard that faces north, and this particular preference seems to be more common.
+On the other hand, real estate agents will tell you that some Asian cultures prefer homes that face east and will not consider a home that faces any other direction, and for them, feng shui often plays a prominent role.
+Other buyers will demand south-facing homes and prefer a backyard that faces north, and this particular preference seems to be more common.

-There is no exact right or wrong way for your home's orientation.
-Its orientation depends on your own preferences.
-But it is a good factor to consider whether you're a first-time home buyer or a veteran.
+There is no "right" or "wrong" orientation.
+A home's orientation depends on your own preferences.
+But, it is a good factor to consider whether you are a first-time home buyer or a veteran.